The Complex Commercial Litigation Law Review: China

 A contract shall be void under any of the following circumstances:

-- the contract violates mandatory provisions of laws and regulations.
+- the contract violates mandatory provisions of laws and regulations (an exception applies where the mandatory provision does not render the contract void).

 v Negligence in contracting

-If one party acts against the principle of good faith and causes the losses of the other party while contracting, the party might be held liable under any of the following circumstances:
+If one party acts against the principle of good faith and causes the losses of the other party while contracting, the party may be held liable under any of the following circumstances:

 - negotiating in bad faith in the name of contracting;